M-Scott-Lassiter/jest-geojson/README.md

 # Purpose

-## What This Library Does

-`jest-geojson` extends the [Jest](https://github.com/facebook/jest) unit testing framework with a comprehensive set of matchers tailored to checking [GeoJSON object](https://geojson.org/) validity and other typical geodesy attributes.
+`jest-geojson` extends the [Jest](https://github.com/facebook/jest) unit testing framework with a comprehensive set of matchers tailored to checking [GeoJSON object](https://geojson.org/) validity and other geodesy attributes.
 For example:

 ```javascript
 test('Object is valid GeoJSON', () => {
     expect(myGeoJSONObject).toBeValidGeoJSON()
 })
 ```

-Additionally, you can use the underlying engine outside of the Jest context so you can directly use the validation functions within your own code.

-## What This Library Does Not Do

-This library does not create or manipulate GeoJSON.
+This library **does not** create or manipulate GeoJSON.

 Other projects have done that (and better), such as the venerable [Turf.js](https://github.com/Turfjs/turf).
 This library complements, not competes with, those tools.

 # Getting Started

-## Install as a Dev Dependency
+## Install as a Dependency

 ```javascript
 npm install --save-dev jest jest-geojson